megdanahy/VentureOut_Web_App/README.md

 Product Management Landing Page:
 ![Product Management Homepage](Project_ProductMgmt_Homepage.png)

-From here, you're able to navigate to the Modify Product page, the View Inventory page, or the Delete Product page.
+From here, you're able to navigate to the Modify Product page, the View Inventory page, or the Delete Product page via hyperlink on screen, or working toolbar up top.
+In this porfolio, please click one of the three links below to get to your destination.

 → [Modify Inventory](Modify_Inventory.md)
 -